invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/GetUserInfo.rst

 """"""""""""""""""""""""""
 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.
-    - Default: UserInfo
+    - Default: RiskyEvents

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the CSV/JSON output file.
     - Default: UTF8

--Application (optional)
-    - Application is the parameter specifying App-only access (access without a user) for authentication and authorization.
-    - Default: Delegated access (access on behalf a user)

 Output
 """"""""""""""""""""""""""
-The output will be saved to the 'UserInfo' directory within the 'Output' directory.
+The output will be saved to the 'RiskyEvents' directory within the 'Output' directory.

 Permissions
 """"""""""""""""""""""""""